zyc140345/FedAMoLE/README.md

 # Personalized Federated Fine-Tuning for LLMs via Data-Driven Heterogeneous Model Architectures
 This repository contains the official implementation for the work “Personalized Federated Fine-Tuning for LLMs via Data-Driven Heterogeneous Model Architectures”.
-See more details in our [paper](https://arxiv.org/abs/2411.19128).
-> A large amount of instructional text data is essential to enhance the performance of
-> pre-trained large language models (LLMs) for downstream tasks.
-This data can contain
-> sensitive information and therefore cannot be shared in practice, resulting in data
-> silos that limit the effectiveness of LLMs on various tasks.
-Federated learning (FL)
+> Large-scale instruction data is essential for aligning pre-trained Large Language Models (LLMs)
+> with human instructions through instruction tuning.
+However, such data is often sourced from distinct clients,
+> characterized by privacy concerns and heterogeneity.
+Federated Learning (FL) addresses privacy issues by
-> enables collaborative fine-tuning across different clients without sharing their data.
+> enabling collaborative fine-tuning without data sharing.
+However, traditional FL assumes a uniform model structure
-> Nonetheless, in practice, this instructional text data is highly heterogeneous in both
-> quantity and distribution across clients, necessitating distinct model structures to
-> best accommodate the variations.
-However, existing federated fine-tuning approaches
-> either enforce the same model structure or rely on predefined ad-hoc architectures
-> unaware of data distribution, resulting in suboptimal performance.
-To address this
+> and data distribution, making it ineffective for training on highly heterogeneous data with varying amounts and
-> challenge, we propose FedAMoLE, a lightweight personalized federated fine-tuning framework
+> formats.
+To address this, we propose FedAMoLE—a lightweight, personalized FL framework enabling data-driven
-> that leverages data-driven heterogeneous model architectures.
-FedAMoLE introduces the
-> Adaptive Mixture of LoRA Experts (AMoLE) module, which facilitates model heterogeneity
-> with minimal communication overhead by allocating varying numbers of LoRA-based domain
+> heterogeneous model architectures based on mixture of LoRA experts (MoLE).
+It features an adaptive MoLE module
-> experts to each client.
-Furthermore, we develop a reverse selection-based expert
+> for aggregating heterogeneous models and a reverse selection-based expert assignment strategy to optimize model
-> assignment (RSEA) strategy, which enables data-driven model architecture adjustment
-> during fine-tuning by allowing domain experts to select clients that best align with
-> their knowledge domains.
-Extensive experiments across six different scenarios of data
-> heterogeneity demonstrate that FedAMoLE significantly outperforms existing methods for
+> architectures based on local and global data distributions.
+Experiments across five scenarios show that FedAMoLE
-> federated LLM fine-tuning, achieving superior accuracy while maintaining good scalability.
+> improves accuracy by an average of 5.14% over existing approaches while obtaining good scalability.

 ## Project Structure
 ```